-for UC/CSU.
-Students will receive an extra
+College Prep: Fulfills one-year English ("b") requirement for UC/CSU.
+Students will receive an extra grade point bonus

 Description: This course is designed to focus on the study of American literature of various periods and genres.
 Students will become skilled readers and analyzers of literature written from a variety of time periods.
 As a result of such analysis, students will become skilled writers who will be able to produce compositions for a variety of purposes.
 Through their writing and reading assignments, as well as their preparation to take the Advanced Placement English Language and Composition exam, students are expected to become aware of the purpose and influence of American literature on their culture.
 Students are expected to take the Advanced Placement English Language and Composition exam in May.
 Teacher may assign reading and homework over the summer and/or intersession breaks.